chessapig/chessapig.github.io/_posts/2023-01-01-hyperbolic-string-art.md

+# Exploring hyperbolic space

-This is a collection of sketches exploring hyperbolic space.
+This page contains a number of sketches exploring hyperbolic space.
 All of them are interactive, with the following controls:
 - double click to enable/disable
 - click, drag, and scroll to zoom
 - hold *shift* to move selector dot
 - press *space* to toggle between Poincare disc model and Klein model

 ## Hyperbolic string art

+For an introduction to

 <div class="container" style="
     margin-top:0% ;